 We recommend you try out a few apps to see which is most relevant for your family’s needs.
 Some things to look for:

 - Does the app’s database corresponds to the country you’re in?
-For example, if you live in Canada but use Carbs & Cals (which includes nutrient information from USA, UK, and other countries) then you may not be getting the correct carb values, as the nutrient content of a given food sold in Canada often differs from the same brand sold in the US.
+For example, if you live in Canada but use Carbs & Cals (which includes nutrient information from USA, UK, and other countries) then you may not be getting the correct carb values, as the nutrient content of a given packaged food sold in Canada often differs from the same brand sold in the US.
+(Fast food, as well as breakfast cereals, are especially prone to this mismatch.)
 If you live in Canada, make sure the app uses Canadian restaurant and brand information.

 - Many apps are labeled as “calorie” counters, because that’s what the general population is seeking for weight loss.
 For managing diabetes, however, make sure the app you choose also breaks down the nutrient content to give a carb count, as you will dose insulin based on carbs, not calories.